Power restored to many in Texas, but freezing temperatures remain

 LUBBOCK, Texas (Reuters) - Hundreds of thousands of homes in Texas are facing a fourth day without heat on Thursday after utilities made some progress restoring power and the winter storm that crippled the electrical grid moved out of the state.

-The crisis that has gripped the country’s second-largest state by area was set to continue, however, with millions of people still without access to water, many struggling to find food, and freezing temperatures expected through the weekend.
+The crisis that has gripped the country’s second-largest state was set to continue, however, with millions of people still without access to water, many struggling to find food, and freezing temperatures expected through Saturday.

 The Electric Reliability Council of Texas (ERCOT), a cooperative responsible for 90% of the state’s electricity, said in a statement that it had made “significant progress” in restoring electricity to homes.
 It did not provide figures.